Instructions for making up products from concentrates

 Important.
-These bases do not contain any additional preservative.
-They rely on naturally high pH values and salt to act as a suitable preservative.
+This base do not contain any additional preservative.
+It relies on naturally high pH value and salt to act as suitable preservative.
 In dilutions of over 1:1 it may be necessary to add a suitable additional preservative if this product is to undergo successful challenge-testing for safety assessment.

 Note: If you want to maintain Organic Status for the final product in entirity you should use pure salt that does not contain caking agents.
 If you cannot obtain this in suitable form (fine granular, like table salt), you may have to use a coarse grade or even tablets of salt.